 Opportunistic salpingectomy for ovarian, tubal, and peritoneal carcinoma risk reduction in average-risk women is reviewed here.
 Risk-reducing salpingo-oophorectomy for women at high risk of carcinoma of the ovary, fallopian tube, or peritoneum and the pathogenesis of serous carcinoma of the ovary, tube, and peritoneum are discussed separately.
 (See "Risk-reducing bilateral salpingo-oophorectomy in women at high risk of epithelial ovarian and fallopian tubal cancer" and "Pathogenesis of ovarian, fallopian tubal, and peritoneal serous carcinomas".)

-Ovarian cancer is a disease with a poor prognosis and limited options in terms of diagnosis and treatment.
-Ovarian cancer is the second most common type of gynecologic malignancy and the most common cause of death from gynecologic cancer .
+Ovarian cancer is a disease with a poor prognosis and limited options in terms of screening, diagnosis, and treatment.
+Ovarian cancer is the second most common type of gynecologic malignancy and the most common cause of death from gynecologic cancer.
 It is the fifth most common cause of cancer deaths in women.
 In the United States and Canada every year, over 25,000 women are newly diagnosed with ovarian cancer, and 16,000 women die from the disease .
 (See "Epithelial carcinoma of the ovary, fallopian tube, and peritoneum: Epidemiology and risk factors", section on 'Epidemiology'.)

 Ovarian cancer typically presents at an advanced stage and has a poor prognosis (table 1 and table 2).
 Unfortunately, there are few current approaches to improve clinical outcomes for ovarian cancer.
 There are no effective screening tests.
-For women who present with symptoms suggestive of ovarian cancer or an adnexal mass, evaluation strategies have a low specificity, and many women with a benign mass undergo surgery (in one study, ovarian cancer was found in only 3.5 percent of procedures performed for a suspicious adnexal mass ) [4-7].
+For women who present with symptoms suggestive of ovarian cancer or with an adnexal mass, evaluation with serum biomarkers and/or pelvic imaging has a low specificity, and many women with a benign adnexal mass undergo unnecessary surgery (in one study, ovarian cancer was found in only 3.5 percent of procedures performed for a suspicious adnexal mass ) [3-6].
 (See "Screening for ovarian cancer" and "Approach to the patient with an adnexal mass".)

 - Canadian Cancer Society’s Advisory Committee on Cancer Statistics.
 Canadian Cancer Statistics 2014.
 Toronto ON: Canadian Cancer Society, 2014.